SamGree/Love-Quiz/README.md

  ## Credits
   - Luke Buchanan my mentor.
-  - I have watched youtube for Idea and structure how to  start and learn to build up my game,
+  - I have watched YouTube for Idea and structure how to  start and learn to build up my game,
   <https://www.youtube.com/watch?v=PBcqGxrr9g8>
-  - Use chatGPT for help to create code for timer.
+  - Used ChatGPT for the idea of how to make code for login and timer.
   ## Content
   - Favicon I created myself manually from this website,
     <https://www.favicon.cc/>